Philadelphia's city payroll system's errors can leave some with hefty bills

 On Tuesday, Rhynhart said in an email that pension payments not being deducted from employee pay was “another example of the kinds of breakdowns we saw in our initial review of OnePhilly.”

-The city controller said her office will update its report of the OnePhilly system in the coming months to determine what issues persist.
+The city controller said her office will update its report on the OnePhilly system in the coming months to determine what issues persist.

 Some in Thomas’ office say they have been hit with a double-whammy: Stuck repaying missed deductions combined with their regular pension deductions.